MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 Now that you have a workspace, you can create a KQL database to store real-time data.

-1. At the bottom left of the portal, switch to the **Real Time Analytics** experience.
+1. At the bottom left of the portal, switch to the **Real-Time Analytics** experience.

     ![Screenshot of the experience switcher menu.](./images/fabric-real-time.png)